Beverley Randolph Mason: Personal life

-Death
+In 1879, the family moved to Washington, D.C. to a large mansion at 3017 O Street, N.W., previously the home Commodore Stephen Cassin.

-Mason died on 22 April 1910 in Washington, D.C. at age 75.
-His funeral, which took place on Sunday afternoon, 24 April, at St. Margaret's Episcopal Church in Washington, D.C., was largely attended by his friends and pupils.
-Mason was interred after 24 April 1910 at Ivy Hill Cemetery in Alexandria, Virginia.
-In honor of their eminent comrade, the Robert E. Lee Camp of Confederate Veterans of Alexandria attended his burial in uniform.
-The Reverend Herbert Scott Smith and the Reverend Samuel A. Wallis conducted his services.
+Mason died on April 22, 1910 in Washington, D.C. at age 75.
+His funeral, which took place on April 24, at St. Margaret's Episcopal Church in Washington, D.C.
+The Reverend Herbert Scott Smith and the Reverend Samuel A. Wallis conducted the services.Mason was buried at Ivy Hill Cemetery in Alexandria, Virginia.
+The Robert E. Lee Camp of Confederate Veterans of Alexandria attended his burial in uniform.